-Why: Soaps, along with the dirt and the skin cells they slough off, leave behind a microscopic film.
+Why: Soaps, along with the dirt and the skin cells, slough off, leaving behind a microscopic film.

-Best practices: To minimize water marks on ceramic tile, apply a coat of car wax once a year.
-Water will bead up and roll off.
+Best practices: To minimize water marks on ceramic tile, apply a coat of car wax once a year, and water will bead up and roll off.
 Mildew-resistant paint can also help on untiled walls and ceilings.

-Why: Prepare to shudder: The sink drain wins for highest bathroom bacteria count—topping even the toilet seat.
+Why: Prepare to shudder: Topping even the toilet seat, the sink drain wins for the highest bathroom bacteria count.

-Best practices: Dab baby oil on the soap dish to keep the bar from sticking and sliming up.
+Best practices: Dab baby oil on the soap dish to keep the bar from sticking and slimming up.

 What to do: Use the sanitizing setting if your washing machine has one (or bleach them).
 Replace with clean towels every three to four days.

-Why: They’re shared by many, and they trap moisture—that’s a recipe for bacteria stew.
+Why: They’re shared by many and trap moisture—a recipe for bacteria stew.

-Why: While it helps reduce mold and mildew, the fan also inhales a smorgasbord of airborne particles, which can linger on the blades and the vent.
+Why: While it helps reduce mould and mildew, the fan also inhales an array of airborne particles, which can linger on the blades and the vent.